DishaRevandkar/CNN-Pneumonia-Classifier/README.md

 The implemented CNN architecture consists of multiple convolutional layers, max-pooling layers, batch normalization, dropout layers, and dense layers.
 The model is compiled using the Adam optimizer and binary cross-entropy loss.

+Rest of the details can be found in the report pdf.